 When and why did we start drinking milk as adults?

-It went on to analylse historical references such as the Holy Bible.
+It went on to analyse historical references such as the Holy Bible.
 Apparently there is no reference to milk drinking before the flood, c.
 4,500 years ago, but by the time of Abraham people were certainly consuming dairy as we have references in the bible to Israel ‘being a land flowing with milk and honey’.
 Adam and Eve, being genetically perfect, would not have drunk milk, and therefore not had the milk drinking mutation.
 They would have been perfectly normal, like me!
 Scientists can prove that years ago our ancestors did not drink milk as we do today, so what changed?
-I don’t have all the answers, all I know is that I have never really been able to tolerate milk, and this has grown into a full blown anaphylactic allergy in adulthood.

 You only have to google “should humans drink milk?” and you get hundreds of sites discussing this very subject, but from another angle.
 One with very strong views is the Milk Sucks website, where they proclaim that the whole milk industry is wrong, cruel to cows and dangerous to humans.
 Humans are the only species which drink another animals milk, unless you count cats and hedgehogs, but left to their own devices in the wild without our intervention they wouldn’t.
 Why do we do this?
-Human babies often drink their mothers milk and there are fabulous benefits including boosting their immune systems and giving them the nutrients they need to thrive but as they grow up and are weaned their lactase products will switch off.
+Human babies drink their mothers milk and there are fabulous benefits including boosting their immune systems and giving them the nutrients they need to thrive but as they grow up and are weaned their lactase production will naturally switch off, or it should

 Human breast milk anyone?